foo123/FILTER.js/api-reference.md

 * `isOn( )`   check if filter is ON or OFF
 * `combineWith( similarFilterInstance )`   for any filter that supports combination of a similar filter with itself, else does nothing
 * `setInput(key, inputImage)`  for filters that accept multiple extra inputs (e.g blend filters) this method sets various extra inputs by key and manages the extra inputs more efficiently and transparently
+* `unsetInput(key)`  for filters that accept multiple extra inputs (e.g blend filters) this method unsets inputs by key (see above)
-* `input(key)`  for filters that accept multiple extra inputs (except the main image input e.g blend filters) the extra inputs are available to the filter via this method by inputKey (see above)
+* `input(key)/getInput(key)`  for filters that accept multiple extra inputs (except the main image input e.g blend filters) the extra inputs are available to the filter via this method by inputKey (see above)
 * `serialize( )`   serialize filter's parameters (for use with parallel worker filters)
 * `unserialize( data:Object )`   unserialize filter's parameters (for use with parallel worker filters)
 * `worker/thread( [enabled:Boolean=true [, import_extra_scripts:Array]] )`  enable/disable parallel filter thread/worker for this filter (each filter can have its own worker filter in another thread transparently)